christopheradams/elixir_style_guide/README.md

 * <a name="union-types"></a>
-  If a union type is too long to fit on a single line, add a newline and indent with spaces to keep the return types aligned.
+  If a union type is too long to fit on a single line, add a newline and indent with spaces to keep the types aligned.
   <sup>[[link](#union-types)]</sup>

   ```elixir